Curriculum Vision & Aims

 - Providing access to Oxford University degree modules.

-If you would like to find out any more about the curriculum we are following please contact us.
+If you would like to find out any more about the curriculum we are following please contact the Deputy Headteacher (Curriculum) who will get back to you as soon as possible.

 The curriculum is planned with reference to the outcomes we seek to deliver to our learners.
 In common with national aims, we want all of the students at MGGS to be: